RENTER'S RIGHTS

 • Habitability

-You may terminate the Lease under some circumstances for violations of habitability, after you’ve given proper notice and the Landlord has failed to cure.
+You may terminate the Lease under some circumstances for violations of habitability, after you’ve given proper notice and the Landlord has failed to remedy or repair.
+If the same condition occurs within six (6) months, you can also give notice to terminate the lease.

 You have the right to be given reasonable notice, in writing, of any non-emergency inspection, necessary repairs, or other entry into your apartment.
-“Reasonable notice” generally means at least 24 hours, but there is no law that says how long it has to be.
+“Reasonable notice” generally means at least 24 hours.
 A Landlord has the right to enter a rental unit without notice in emergencies.
 (An example of an emergency might be an apartment flooding after the hot water heater breaks.)
 If you refuse to allow entry, you assume all liability for damages and repair to the rental unit, as well as any consequential damage to other units.

 • Security Deposit

-The deadline for returning a security deposit is one month, unless the Lease provides for a longer period, not to exceed 60 days.
+The deadline for returning a security deposit is one month, after the termination of the rental agreement OR the surrender of the key to the property, whichever date is later, and unless the Lease provides for a longer period, not to exceed 60 days.
 If the Landlord does not return the security deposit or does not send an itemized list of deductions within the required time period, or if the tenant disagrees with the deductions made by the Landlord, the tenant may initiate an action to recover the disputed funds.
-There is no maximum amount a Landlord can charge for the security deposit.
-When deducting from a security deposit, unpaid rent, damages, unpaid utility bills, repair bills, and cleaning bills can be legally deducted.

 • LIHTC Fees